 • The Indian Armed Forces began recruiting women to non-medical positions in 1992

 • The Protection of Women from Domestic Violence Act 2005 was brought into force by the Indian government from 26 October 2006.
-The Act for the first time recognises a definition of "domestic violence", with this definition being broad and including not only physical violence, but also other forms of violence such as emotional/verbal, sexual, and economic abuse.
+The Act for the first time recognises a definition of 'domestic violence', with this definition being broad and including not only physical violence, but also other forms of violence such as emotional/verbal, sexual, and economic abuse.

 • In 2013, the Criminal Law (Amendment) Act, 2013 introduced changes to the Indian Penal Code, making sexual harassment an expressed offence under Section 354 A, which is punishable up to three years of imprisonment and or with fine.
 The Amendment also introduced new sections making acts like disrobing a woman without consent, stalking and sexual acts by person in authority an offense